Interventions for neurological conditions

 - Cognitive — “What to do” stage

-- Learner develops understanding of tasks and how to perform
+- Learner develops an understanding of the task and how to perform it

-- Movements are slow and inconsistent; there exists an increased amount of trial and error
+- Movements are slow and inconsistent, with an increased amount of trial and error

 - Extrinsic feedback only